 403.6.2.4 Shore Approaches.
 Pipe in the shore approach zone shall be installed on a suitable abovewater structure or buried or bored to the depth necessary to prevent scouring, spanning, or stability problems that may affect integrity and safe operation of the pipeline during its anticipated service life.
-Seasonal variation in the near-shore thickness of sea floor sediments and shoreline erosion over the pipeline service life shall be considered.
+Seasonal variation in the near-shore thickness of seafloor sediments and shoreline erosion over the pipeline service life shall be considered.
+API RP 1133 may be used for additional guidance.

 403.6.2.5 Slope Failure and Soil Liquefaction.

-Slope failure shall be considered in zones where it is expected (mud slides, steep slopes, areas of seismic slumping).
+Slope failure shall be considered in zones where it is expected (mudslides, steep slopes, areas of seismic slumping).
 If it is not practical to design the pipeline system to survive the event, the pipeline shall be designed for controlled breakaway with provisions to minimize loss of the pipeline contents.